GuodongLong/sentiment/misinfo.md

 ## Misinformation analytics

-The spreading of misinformation will cause some unpredictable issues to the national healthcare system, such panic buying, drag misuse and wrong treatments.
+The spreading of misinformation will cause some unpredictable issues to the national healthcare system, such as panic buying, drag misuse and wrong treatments.

 ## Case 1: Chloroquine has been approved to be used to treat COVID-19